ESGF/esgf-ansible/README.md

 ```

 #### Web Certs
-Certificates for web services may be installed independent from the primary installation process via the `web_certs.yml` playbook.
+Certificates for web services may be installed independent from the primary installation process via the [web_certs.yml](web_certs.yml) playbook.
 See the sample host variable file to see how to specify what certifcate/key/cachain to install.
 This can be used to try to setup LetsEncrypt certificates as well.
 See the `try_letsencrypt` variable in the sample host variable file for more information.
 ```
 ansible-playbook -v -i hosts.prod web_certs.yml
 ```

 #### Solr Shards
 A number of Solr shards are loaded as remote indicies.
-For improved load times these can be replicated locally.
-A utility is provided to ease this process.
+For improved load times these can be replicated locally. [shards.yml](shards.yml) is provided to ease this process.
 ```
 ansible-playbook -v -i hosts.prod --extra-vars="remote_hostname=[remote host to replicate locally] local_port=[start at 8985 and increment]" --tags add shards.yml
 ```